nylssoft/MynaAPIServer/README.md

 Different content can be provided for different languages.

 A few sample markdown pages are provided in the website, e.g. the welcome page as the start page and the home page that contains additional technical information about this project.
-See e.g. [Start Page](/APIServer/sampledata/Welcome.md).
-See also [Open Source Software](/APIServer/sampledata/Copyright.md) for the used software and libraries.
+See [Start page](/APIServer/sampledata/Welcome.md) and [Copyright page](/APIServer/sampledata/Copyright.md) for the used open source software, icons and libraries.

 ### Documents